mdmuidulalam/rims-api/README.md

 It is a small **Inventory Management Plus Accounting System** for small retail companies.
 It includes Product Inventory Module, Sales Module, Purchase Order Module, Customer Module and Accounting Module.

 ### Speciality
 This is inventory management system for small companies.
 So, for multiple companies the requiements will be same.
-But still there will be diferences like soem will new fields in different modules.
+But still there will be diferences like some data fields in different modules.
+May be Extra data feild wiil be need.
 1. Beside some basic fields and sections, it tried to make **all the fields and data sections dynamic** so that user can have new fields and new sections.
 2. Also, it is tried to make the **data grids editable**.
 User can add or delete columns on his own.